1st Air Fleet: Operations

 Carrier preparing to launch the attack on Pearl Harbor.

 Japanese aircraft carrier being hit by bombs and torpedoes at the Battle of the Coral Sea.

 Japanese aircraft at the Battle of the Santa Cruz Islands.

 sinking after being hit at the Battle of Leyte Gulf.

 Pearl Harbor

-The Kidō Butai (also known as the Carrier Striking Task Force) set sail from Hitokappu Bay, Japan under Vice Admiral Chūichi Nagumo on 26 November 1941, arriving in Hawaiian waters on Sunday, 7 December 1941 Hawaiian time.
+The Kidō Butai (also known as the Carrier Striking Task Force) set sail from Hitokappu Bay assembly point, Japan under Vice Admiral Chūichi Nagumo on 26 November 1941, arriving in Hawaiian waters on Sunday, 7 December 1941 Hawaiian time.
+The Japanese Ships and Submarines sent to Attack Pearl Harbor had originated mainly from military staging facilities in Kure, Japan (near Hiroshima) and Ariake Bay (near Nagasaki).
 At around 8am, the first wave began its attack on the US Pacific Fleet based at Pearl Harbor and on outlying airfields.
 By the end of the day, 21 American ships were either sunk or crippled, 188 aircraft were destroyed, and 2,403 Americans were killed.
 Japan was now formally at war with the United States.

 For the attack on Pearl Harbor, this fleet had a strength of 103 level bombers, 128 dive bombers, 40 torpedo bombers, 88 fighter planes, plus 91 planes for a total of 441 planes.